bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-12-05-strange-days.md

+---
+layout: post
+title: Strange Days
+published: true
+date: 2023-12-05
+readtime: true
+categories: ['WOMAN WITH A MOVIE CAMERA']
+tags: [Sci-Fi, Thriller]
+metadata: 'USA 1995, 145 mins<br> Director: Kathryn Bigelow'
+pdf: '2023-12-05-strange-days.pdf'
+---

 **SPOILER WARNING** The following notes give away some of the plot.

 Kathryn Bigelow shoots in light.
 Cinema’s outlaw, she disrupts assumptions about where a film can go, taking genres and ripping them apart to see what they might be made of, always finding the dark stuff inside.
-Her debut,
-_The Loveless_, was a studied homage to the 50s biker movie (though in its fascistic fascination with the gleam of chrome and the contours of the leather more speciﬁcally Kenneth Anger than _The Wild One_).
+Her debut,  _The Loveless_, was a studied homage to the 50s biker movie (though in its fascistic fascination with the gleam of chrome and the contours of the leather more speciﬁcally Kenneth Anger than _The Wild One_).
 In _Near Dark_, she took on the Western, infecting it with a vampire-movie strain to produce a terrifying new mythology.
 Next she skewered assumptions about both genre and gender in _Blue Steel_, a melancholy policier set in a nightmare Manhattan cityscape, predating _The Silence of the Lambs_ in its scrutiny of a woman’s place in the genre.
 And in _Point Break_, a kind of ‘Only Angels Have Surfboards’, the male body is thrust to its limits as Bigelow pushed her cinematic style to its own dizzyingly kinetic limits – in a spume-action movie that knowingly states, ‘There is too much testosterone around here.’
 All these films fray the edges of genre, boasting protagonists who straddle the line between law and disorder.
 And Bigelow too furtively roams the spectrum, hard to pin down as she plans her raids on movie lore.
 Hollywood’s uncanny daughter, she gets up to all sorts of tricks, her work revealing her art-school background in truly arresting images – the Smith & Wesson in _Blue Steel_ that her camera turns into an intricate metallic sculpture – and in her choosing to unstitch (rather than render seamless) cinema’s narratives.
 Which makes her a disquieting presence, unsurprisingly difﬁcult to accommodate.

 This rustler’s restless desire to confront and challenge the power of the medium is nowhere more evident than in _Strange Days_, Bigelow’s most provocative work to date, from a script by James Cameron and (former _Time_ film critic and Scorsese collaborator) Jay Cocks.
 It’s a draining, dazing vision of a not-too-distant future in which urban America is ready to ignite, a cyber-_Peeping Tom_-cum-_Vertigo_ which puts a further spin on the history of film’s own interrogation of voyeuristic desires.
 Its strange beauty is in the staring, scared eye of the beholder on which the camera lingers in the opening credits: right from the jolting fast-forward false start, it invites a self-reﬂexive reading of all that unreels before the audience, as we fall, fatally, for what we see, only to be hauled up short, to begin all over again.
 As with the opening gambit in _Blue Steel_, in which Curtis’ Megan is shown going through with an arrest that turns out to be a dummy run, Bigelow demands that we be on our guard concerning what we are about to experience.
 We should also be on guard about the shape of things to come.